Azure/terraform-databricks-sec-resources/README.md

 $HOME/.terraform.d/plugins/databricks-terraform_*.tar.gz
 ```

 The `examples` directory contains ready to run usage examples for the module.
-Details of a service principal with contributor rights to the subscription you'll be deploying to are required before use.
-Information on these and other required variables are in the `variables.tf` files which accompany the examples.

-NOTE - before running, in order for the Databricks provider to complete authentication, you must set several environment variables on your machine as follows:
+Before running, in order for the Databricks provider to complete authentication, you must set several environment variables on your machine as follows:

 ```shell
 # ID of the Azure subscription in which the Databricks workspace is located